stephenhartman/VolunteerSystem/readme.md

 7. Setup Mysql database
 - Download [mysql](https://www.mysql.com/downloads/) or use command line `brew install mysql`
-- start daemon `mysqld` or use GUI tool to start the server on localhost
+- Start daemon `mysqld` or use GUI tool to start the server on localhost
-- create the database `mysql> create database vol_db;`
+- Create the database `mysql> create database vol_db;`
 - Make sure you create the user, example `mysql> CREATE USER 'newuser'@'localhost' IDENTIFIED BY 'password';`
 - Grant permissions for that user `GRANT ALL PRIVILEGES ON vol_db . * TO 'newuser'@'localhost';`  The first variable after `ON` is the database and the second variable after `.` is the table, * for all tables.
+- Reset permissions `FLUSH PRIVILEGES;`
 - Run migrations